Beyond Grounding: Extracting Fine-Grained Event Hierarchies Across Modalities

-We make several observations based on the results: 1) contextualizing video event features with respect to other video events (using CT) helps.
-2) External Knowledge base (via CS features) improves understanding of open domain event-event relations; 3) different embedding interaction techniques (EI) helps improve feature representation; and 4) all three network components - CT, CS and EI - combine to give the best performance.
+We make several observations from this: 1) contextualizing video event features with respect to other video events (using CT) helps; 2) an external Knowledge base (via CS features) improves understanding of open domain event-event relations; 3) different embedding interaction techniques (EI) helps improve feature representation; and 4) all three network components (CT, CS and EI) synergistically combine to give the best performance.
 We study more ablations on the effect of inference time ensemble with CLIP and the number of layers in CT in \Cref{appendix:ablation-study}.
 Further, we show that MASHER pays attention to relevant objects through Grad-CAM \cite{gradcam} heatmap visualizations in \Cref{appendix:qual-analysis}.